webscraperio/web-scraper-documentation/docs/Selectors/Link selector.md

 then these child selectors will be used in the page that this link was leading to.
 If you are selecting multiple links then check *multiple* property.

-**Note!** Check that the link in the url bar changes after clicking an item.
-If the link doesn't change, then the site is probably using ajax for data loading.
-Instead of using link selector you should use [Pagination selector] [pagination-selector].
+**Note!** Check that the link in the URL bar changes after clicking on an item.
+If it does not, then, most likely, the site is using AJAX for data loading.
+Instead of using a link selector, you should use [Pagination selector] [pagination-selector].

 The *Link selector* can extract links from 4 types of sources: